 Using salt to preserve food spans millennia.
 The earliest known records date back to 6000BC in an area around the Nile valley and Mesopotamia known as the fertile cresecent.
 Japan, however, has turned this process into the artform they call tsukemono

-Tsukemono or pickled thing in Japan accompanies literally every meal, can be served over a bowl of rice and even forms part of the tea ceremony
+Tsukemono or “pickled thing” in Japan accompanies literally every meal, can be served over a bowl of rice and even forms part of the tea ceremony

-Vegetables with a high water content such as cucumber are just lightly and briefly salted to extract water and concentrate their flavour without fermentation
+The simplest tsukemono is salt pickled (shiozuke) and includes fermented and non-fermented varieties.
+Vegetables with a high water content such as cucumber are more usually lightly and briefly salted to extract water and concentrate their flavour without fermentation.
+Harder vegetables such as radishes, carrots and other root vegetables lend themselves well to fermentation

 The principal of fermentation is to